amulya-saini/SwimFunction/README.md

         >> python calculate_and_plot_everything.py -r /path/to -e experiment_name -c /path/to/config.ini

 Some functions allow parallel processing, and you can designate the number of processes you allow to run using the `-t {integer}` flag.

+### Calculate rostral compensation only, plot pose and behavior QC only

+In our paper, we introduced a gait quality score called "rostral compensation" which is highly correlated with neurological wellbeing.
+Because we want this score to be as accessible as possible, we provide a script called "calculate_rostral_compensation.py" which imports pose files, predicts behaviors, performs standard quality control on pose and behavior, and calculates rostral compensation scores.
+It does not calculate any other functional measurements and does not incorporate any precalculated scores.
+To use this script, follow the same steps in the section above, but instead of running "calculate_and_plot_everything.py" run "calculate_rostral_compensation.py" which has exactly the same commandline usage.